AXI ADRV9001

 • AXI-based configuration

-• LVDS and CMOS synchronous serial data interface options
+• LVDS and CMOS synchronous data interface options

 Files